-Our full-time internships offer master's and PhD students the opportunity to explore a career in quantum computing and translate their skills and expertise into a commercial setting.
+Our full-time internships offer Master's and PhD students the opportunity to explore a career in quantum computing and translate their skills and expertise into a commercial setting.

 We offer two types of internship: